joshbeasley/twitter-scraper/README.md

-# Using Twitter API to automatically collect iamges associated withe a specific hashtag
+# Using Twitter API to automatically collect images associated with a specific hashtag

 This is implementation of the the script is based off that of [meramos](https://github.com/meramos) explained in her Towards Data Science article [Automatic Collection of Images under #RickyRenuncia in Twitter](https://towardsdatascience.com/automatic-collection-of-images-under-rickyrenuncia-in-twitter-a86adb7124cb)